We recognize there are many steps to planning a trip. We have developed a detailed checklist to help simplify the

 You should also be familiar with the DFA Traveler Guide, which outlines the financial-related aspects of traveling on Cornell business.
 (Policy 3.2 Travel Expenses, Appendix A Traveler Guide.)

 [ ] Register your trip with Cornell's Travel Registry.
-(Strongly recommended for faculty.
-Required for all staff, all students, and faculty traveling with students.)
+(Required for all faculty, staff, and students.)

 Paperwork and documents